 Processing Sector Should Be at the Forefront

 Current industrial production and goods exports rely on the activities of foreign multinational companies as a marginal part of their value chain.
-The source of their key competences isn’t in serbia now and won’t be.
+The source of their key competencies isn’t in Serbia now and won’t be.
 Under such circumstances, should they be helped and, if so, how?

 The ‘new’ industrial policy mustn’t be focused in isolation on the processing industry, but should rather include the construction and ICT sectors.
 So, I don’t consider that it should be neutral, rather it should focus actively on sectors that are expected to be the biggest contributors to economic growth and social mobility.
 In that sense, the order of priorities should be such that the processing sector, in the medium term, is found at the forefront.